- Students are required to attend all scheduled sessions. Failure to do so could seriously jeopardise a successful outcome in your course of study.

 - Late work will not be accepted without confirmation of Special Consideration.
 See later in this document for details of the Special

-- Failure to submit work by the due date at the end of a semester may jeopardise a unit pass result.
+- Failure to submit work by the due date at the end of a semester this may jeopardise the entry of a pass result for a subject/ unit.

 - Failure to submit work over an extended period of time may result in a student being withdrawn from the course.